Bochum Symphony Orchestra

-Since his appointment in 1994 as General Music Director of the City of Bochum, Steven Sloane has succeeded in raising the local, regional and international profile of the Bochum Symphony Orchestra, built up a devoted audience in and around the post-industrial Ruhr city of 365,000, toured with the Orchestra through Europe and to the United States and spearheaded the drive to build the Orchestra’s first-ever concert hall home.
+In 27 years as General Music Director of the City of Bochum, Steven Sloane succeeded in raising the local, regional and international profile of the Bochum Symphony Orchestra, built up a devoted audience in and around the post-industrial Ruhr city of 365,000, toured with the Orchestra through Europe and to the United States and spearheaded the drive to build the Orchestra’s first-ever concert hall home.

 In response to a mixture of traditional programs with contemporary forms and interesting themed programs, Bochum Symphony Orchestra audiences increased dramatically and subscriptions rose by over 400% in Sloane’s first three seasons.
 Multiple themed projects are presented each season, linked to activities at the city’s schools and cultural institutions.
 The German Association of Music Editors gave the Bochum Symphony Orchestra under Steven Sloane their annual award for Best Concert Program in 1996/1997 and again in 2004/2005.

-The Bochum Symphony Orchestra has been at the heart of two Ruhr regional celebrations of the arts: the Ruhrtriennale, an arts festival held in industrial venues in the Ruhr area and characterized by world premieres; and the European Capital of Culture which, in 2010, was assigned to the Ruhr region.
+The Bochum Symphony Orchestra was at the heart of two Ruhr regional celebrations of the arts: the Ruhrtriennale, an arts festival held in industrial venues in the Ruhr area and characterized by world premieres; and the European Capital of Culture which, in 2010, was assigned to the Ruhr region.

-Steven Sloane and the Bochum Symphony Orchestra have performed throughout Germany and Europe, Israel and the United States.
-Increasingly recognized for their Mahler interpretations, the Orchestra have been invited to perform at many festivals including the Gustav Mahler Musikwochen Toblach.
-Versatile in repertoire and musical styles, they have also made a tour of Germany and Switzerland with Sting, including a date at the Montreux Jazz Festival.
+Steven Sloane and the Bochum Symphony Orchestra performed throughout Germany and Europe, Israel and the United States.
+Increasingly recognized for their Mahler interpretations, the Orchestra were invited to perform at many festivals including the Gustav Mahler Musikwochen Toblach.
+Versatile in repertoire and musical styles, they also made a tour of Germany and Switzerland with Sting, including a date at the Montreux Jazz Festival.

 A milestone in the history of the Orchestra, their performances of Bernd Alois Zimmermann’s opera Die Soldaten in 2006 as part of the Ruhrtriennale attracted national and international critical praise.
 The production was repeated the following year and opened the 2008 Lincoln Center Festival in New York City.
 Alex Ross of The New Yorker chose it as one of the “10 Best Performances of 2008”.